Twisted

 twisted yarn?

-The twisted yarn process is when one end of a fiber strand is held and the other end is turned back to form a yarn.
+The twisted yarn process refers to the process where one end of a fiber strand is held and the other end is turned back to form a yarn.

 For staple fibers, twisting is necessary to turn the fibers into yarns.
 Before twisting, the loose fibers usually coalesce into a fiber strip.

-After twisting, the outer fibers are squeezed towards the inner layers to create centripetal pressure, which causes the strand to gain friction along the direction of the fiber elongation.
+After twisting, the outer fibers are compressed inward, creating centripetal pressure, which causes the strand to gain friction along the direction of the fiber elongation.

-Twisting creates a compact structure that is not easily damaged by lateral external forces, and twisting also creates deformed filaments and fancy threads for filament yarn and ply yarn.
+Twisting creates a compact structure that is not easily damaged by lateral external forces, and twisting also creates textured filaments and novelty yarns for filament yarn and ply yarn.
 In addition, the amount and direction of the twist affect the feel and appearance of fabrics and their intrinsic quality.

 After twisting, the outer fiber is twisted back in an inclined spiral.
 The fiber is twisted and deformed.
 Yarns are held together, changing the fibers' collective structural form and mechanical and physical properties.